Harish4586/moviecorn/README.md

 -sign in/sign up form using toggling(we toggle between sign in and sign up state) -form validation(validate.js and useRef() hook) -useRef hook
+-firebase setup
+-deployed our app to production create sign up in firebase create sign in using api created redux store with user slice

 # Features